Stellaris-code/hollyhock-fork/patches/file_loader/README.md

 # `file_loader`
-Implements a file loader which loads a file `run.bin` from flash into memory, and executes it.
+Allows an file `run.bin` to be loaded from flash into RAM, and executed using the System > Set Imaginary Unit menu.